HarperCollins: UAW strike

 On 10 November 2022, approximately 250 unionized workers at HarperCollins began an indefinite strike.
 Local 2110 of the United Auto Workers (UAW) union includes people in design, marketing, publicity, and sales for the company.
 The UAW union made the decision to strike after drawn-out negotiations between it and HarperCollins, which resulted in members "working without a contract since April."
 According to a spokesperson, HarperCollins "has agreed to a number of proposals that the UAW is seeking to include in a new contract" and "is disappointed an agreement has not been reached" but "will continue to negotiate in good faith."

 On 21 December 2022 the local put their in-person picketing on "pause" to give strikers an opportunity to spend time with their loved ones.
 The picketing resumed as scheduled on 3 January 2023.

-After three months of collective action, the union agreed to a new contract with HarperCollins on February 16th 2023.
+After three months of negotiations, the union agreed to a new contract with HarperCollins on February 16, 2023.

 Under the new terms, the annual starting pay of HarperCollins employees has increased from $45,000 to $47,500 upon ratification, and is set to rise to $50,000 by 2025.
 Additionally, full-time employees in the union will receive a lump sum payment of $1,500.
 The contract also allows workers making less than $60,000 to file for two hours of overtime pay per week without approval from a manager, and puts measures in place to compensate junior-level staff for diversity and inclusion work which is typically unpaid in the industry.

-The workers returned to their desks on February 21st.
+The workers returned to their duties on February 21.

 Noted books

 HarperCollins maintains the backlist of many of the books originally published by its many merged imprints, in addition to having picked up new authors since the merger.
 Authors published originally by Harper include Mark Twain, the Brontë sisters, and William Makepeace Thackeray.
 Authors published originally by Collins include H. G. Wells and Agatha Christie.
 HarperCollins also acquired the publishing rights to J. R. R. Tolkien's work in 1990 when Unwin Hyman was bought.
-This is a list of some of the more noted books and series published by HarperCollins and their various imprints and merged publishing houses.
+Following is a list of some of the more noted books and series published by HarperCollins and their various imprints and merged publishing houses.